 Maternal Infection.
 If a pregnant mother develops an infection it that is not properly diagnosed and treated it can interrupt blood flow to the baby and result in injury.

 Brain ischemia is not an injury but rather the name of a medical condition (reduction of blood supply to the brain) that causes various types of injuries.
-Infant brain ischemia and brain damage is known to cause a number of birth injuries including: cerebral palsy; hypoxic-ischemic encephalopathy (HIE); developmental delays; hearing loss; and even infant death.Medical Malpractice Involving Infant Brain Ischemia
+Infant brain ischemia and brain damage are known to cause a number of birth injuries including cerebral palsy, hypoxic-ischemic encephalopathy (HIE), developmental delays, hearing loss, and even infant death.Medical Malpractice Involving Infant Brain Ischemia

 A large percentage of birth injuries are ultimately due to avoidable medical error on the part of doctors and/or the hospital delivery team.
 The standard of accepted medical care requires the delivery team to properly monitor for the complications that can interrupt blood flow to the baby's brain during pregnancy or delivery.
 Doctors and hospital staff are also expected to manage and respond to these complications in a competent and skilled manner.
 When care falls short of these standards and your baby is injured as a result you may have a claim for medical malpractice.Sample Infant Brain Ischemia Verdicts & Settlements

 Doe v.
 Def.
 Hospital (2018 Mass.) $2.1 million settlement: In this Massachusetts case the use of Pitocin to induce labor caused a placental abruption (a common side effect of Pitocin) which the hospital delivery team failed to recognize and effectively manage.
 The placental abruption caused brain ischemia which resulted in permanent brain damage.
 Just prior to trial the case was settled for $2.1 million.